dbuzinski/dewey/README.md

 For an example, put the `train.py` file in this repo's `examples` folder in your current directory, and run the command `dwy`.

 ## Todos:
-* actual cli (args & arg parsing)
+* loosen deps + check python version compatibility
 * clean up model initialization logic in TrainingManager
-* loosen deps + check python version compatibility
 * add easy way to "opt in" to plugins
 * plugin deps?
 * tensorflow base + checkpoint plugins